niravcodes/niravcodes.github.io/_posts/2019-01-05-movies-that-i-watched-when-i-was-sick.md

 The atmosphere is so poignant, the tone so somber.
 The music is cheerless.
 This is not the kind of movie you want to watch when sick.
 All the same, _Paterson_ is a beautiful film and I'm glad that I watched it.
 I could relate to the movie in that I had gone through a similar phase in high school when I walked alone and wrote a lot of poems, observing the world around me with that general feeling of serenity.
 I published the poems in a private blog and later deleted it.
 How I wish I hadn't.

-_Paterson_ is a charming movie.
-I'll definitely watch it again, albeit when not sick.
+_Paterson_ is a charming movie, one that I want to revisit to pay more attention to it's subtleties.

 # She's The Man